-The Masters program offers funding comprised of a Graduate Teaching Assistantship covering part of their living expenses as well as a Western Graduate Research Scholarship (WGRS) funding that is applied towards part of their tuition fees.
+The Master's program offers funding for domestic students (Canadian citizens & Permanent residents) comprised of a Graduate Teaching Assistantship covering part of their living expenses as well as a Western Graduate Research Scholarship (WGRS) funding that is applied towards part of their tuition fees.
 This funding is subject to change if a student receives an external scholarship.

 Graduate teaching assistantships require an average of 10 hours of teaching related duties per week for a total of 28 weeks.
 Students assist in the work of the Linguistics Program in various capacities, chiefly as graders, tutorial leaders, and teachers of introductory courses.
 Employment is covered by a collective agreement between the University and the Graduate Teaching Assistants' Union.